The Deeper Pattern Beneath Human Suffering

 What Actually Changes Things

-The moment identity returns to its source, behaviour reorganises on its own.
+The moment identity returns to its Source, behaviour reorganises on its own.

 The Quiet Hope

-It begins with remembering what has never been lost.
+There is a path out of collective suffering, and it begins with remembering what has never been lost.

 Dr. Scott Zarcinas | Doctor, Author, Speaker